List of Monica and Friends characters: Milena

-Milena is another of Monica and Maggy's friends.
-An Afro-Brazilian girl who was created in 2017 for marketing, however was introduced in the comics in 2019.
+Milena Sustenido is another of Monica and Maggy's friends.
+An Afro-Brazilian girl who was created in 2017 for marketing reasons, however she was later introduced in the comics two years later.
+She’s a daughter of a veterinary mother and an advertiser father, Milena is the middle child of her family.
+Milena also loves animals and plays the piano.
+In the spin-off Monica Teen, by Season III, she joins the main cast.
+The character has had a mixed reception from the public, mostly due to the fact that MSP constantly gives too much focus to the character, specially on advertisements and products, which makes her look like she’s one of the main cast.
+The fact that she was getting more spotlight than every other support character was one of the reasons why most of the public accused the character of being some kind of Mary Sue and criticized her lack of personality.
+She is considered the first female Afro-Brazilian main character made by MSP.

 Parents and Adults

-Mr. Sousa and Ms. Luisa
+Mr. Sousa (Luís Rodolfo Castro de Sousa) and Ms. Luisa (Luísa Moreira de Sousa)

 Monica's parents.
-Sousa is based on Mauricio de Sousa himself, although he is a separate character from him.
+Mr. Sousa is based on Mauricio de Sousa himself, although he is a separate character from him.

 Mr. Five and Ms. Five

 Known as Seu Cebola and Dona Cebola (lit.
-Mr. Onion and Ms. Onion) in the original, they are Jimmy Five and Mary Angela's parents.
+Mr. Onion and Ms. Onion Cebolúcio Cogumelo da Silva and Maria Cebolácia Carneiro Menezes) in the original, they are Jimmy Five and Mary Angela's parents.
 Mr. Five shares strong similarities with his son having the same five-strand hair, like his son he is clumsy and has no good luck and works in an office.
 Ms. Five (which real name is Maria) is a fat woman and works as a housewife.

 Mr. Antenor and Ms. Lurdinha

 Smudge's parents.
-Their full names are Antenor Araújo and Lurdes Marques.
+Their full names are Antenor Cordeiro Araújo and Maria de Lurdes Pereira Marques de Araújo.
 Similar to Mr. Five, Antenor is also a clumsy father and shares strong similarities with his son having the same hair and also works in an office.
 Lurdinha is known for being a housewife often seen cleaning the house and arguing with her son about the messes he makes and for often disobeying her about her obsession with dirt and not wanting to shower.
 Originally when they were introduced they were dirty like their son, however over time they were characterized as being clean.